klee214/findBreakURL/README.md

 ## Usage
 Keep in mind!
 You have to put the html files you want to test in the findBreakURL folder.
-In other words, index.js and your testing html files must be in the same folder
+In other words, index.js and your testing html files must be in the same folder.

 The tool name(cli program name) is url-tester.
 It has only one command and 2 options.